 One balance assessment, Timed Up and Go (TUG), has been widely applied to estimate the fall risk.
 However, operations in the control clinical setting make the TUG falling short of representing challenges in home and community environments that many seniors navigate.
 Having information on the motor performance in more complex environments can better inform clinicians about an individual's risk of falling.
 Smart Insole TUG is an advanced system suitable for the TUG with complex environmental factors.
 The system consists of a wearable sensing device (Smart Insole), a TUG data analysis module (four refined aspects in the gait feature and six detailed phases in the TUG process), and a matched smartphone software (real-time test results).

-Zhuolin Yang, Chen Song, Feng Lin, Jeanne Langan, Wenyao Xu, "Empowering a Gait Feature-Rich Timed-Up-and-Go System for Complex Ecological Environments", accepted by Second IEEE Conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE 2017), Philadelphia, USA, July 2017.
+Zhuolin Yang, Chen Song, Feng Lin, Jeanne Langan, Wenyao Xu, "Empowering a Gait Feature-Rich Timed-Up-and-Go System for Complex Ecological Environments", IEEE/ACM International Conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE), Philadelphia, USA, July 2017.

-Zhuolin Yang, Feng Lin, Wenyao Xu, Jeanne Langan, Lora Cavuoto, Zhinan Li, Qin Li, "Validation of a Novel Gait Analysis System", accepted by Second IEEE Conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE 2017), Philadelphia, USA, July 2017.
+Zhuolin Yang, Feng Lin, Wenyao Xu, Jeanne Langan, Lora Cavuoto, Zhinan Li, Qin Li, "Validation of a Novel Gait Analysis System", IEEE/ACM International Conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE), Philadelphia, USA, July 2017.

 ♦ Poster Presentation

-Zhuolin Yang, Feng Lin, Wenyao Xu, "Smart Insole TUG: an Advanced Timed-Up-and-Go System for Fall Risk Analysis Based on Wearable Sensor Device", accepted by Celebration of Student Academic Excellence, SUNY UB, April 2017.
+Zhuolin Yang, Feng Lin, Wenyao Xu, "Smart Insole TUG: an Advanced Timed-Up-and-Go System for Fall Risk Analysis Based on Wearable Sensor Device", accepted by Celebration of Student Academic Excellence, University at Buffalo (SUNY), April 2017.

 ♦ Excellent in Research (Spring 2017)